Nyandarua County: 2022 General election.

-John Methu was elected Senator through United Democratic Alliance with 185,337 votes against Theuri Kinyanjui who had 34,845 votes and the former Senator Mwangi Paul Githiomi came in third with15,015 votes.
+John Methu was elected Senator through United Democratic Alliance with 185,337 votes against Theuri Kinyanjui who had 34,845 votes and the former Senator Mwangi Paul Githiomi came in third with 15,015 votes.

 Faith Gitau of the United Democratic Alliance won and retained her seat by 159,621 votes against her competitors Esther Muhoho of the Jubilee Party with 40,112 and followed closely by Judy Muhia with 27,819 votes.

 In constituency level, Kinangop Constituency saw Mr Kwenya Thuku retain his seat by the Jubilee Party won by 39,321 votes against Chege Mugo who garnered 34, 842 votes and vied in the United Democratic Alliance party, Ol Kalou Constituency Hon.
 Kiaraho, David Njuguna retained his seat with the Jubilee Party having gained 24,058 votes against United Democratic Alliance contender Sammy Ngotho, who received 19,380 votes.
-In Kipipiri Constituency they made history by electing the first female Member Of Parliament Wanjiku Muhia who was also the First Women Representative for Nyandarua County.
+In Kipipiri Constituency they made history by electing the first female Member of Parliament Wanjiku Muhia who was also the First Women Representative for Nyandarua County.
 Jeremiah Kioni Jubilee Secretary lost his seat of ten years to George Gachagwa of United Democratic Alliance.
 George who got 30,180 votes against Kioni who had 7,227 votes in the Ndaragwa Constituency.

 Education

 Children in Nyandarua can access school with ease.
 Schools are normally situated a walking distance mostly of less than 3 km (for primary school and high school) with a large number of public and private schools.
 For tertiary education they are a number of colleges and polytechnic but no university.

 Education levels vary drastically with 61% of the population having reached primary school, 19% secondary school and only 2% have a tertiary education level.

-One of pioneer school is Nyandarua high School which was opened 29 March 1965 with 71 students.
-Currently they are other major school among others; Kangui high School, Karima Girls, Shamata Girls, Wanjohi Girls, Magumu, Mukoe, Kagondo, Kihingo, Waka Junior, Njabini, Nyahururu Boys.
+One of the pioneer schools is Nyandarua high School which was opened 29 March 1965 with 71 students.
+Other major schools include; Kangui high School, Karima Girls, Kaheho Mix Secondary, Shamata Girls, Wanjohi Girls, Magumu High School, Pasenga Secondary School, Kagondo, Kihingo, Pioneer School-Leshau, Njabini Boys, Leshau Boys High School, St. Joseph-Mkungi Boys, Ndaragwa Girls, Ndaragwa Boys, Kisima mixed Secondary school, Nyakiambi Girls High school, Mt.
+Kinangop Girls school, Irigithathi Secondary school, Githunguchu Secondary school, Baari Mixed Secondary School, among others.

 There has been no University in Nyandarua, until Nyandarua Institute was upgraded to a university college under Dedan Kimathi University of Science & Technology.
-There are some Technical Institutions like Leshau Polytechnic in Ndaragwa Constituency, at Gordon Centre (Next to Kihingo Catholic Church) – Mutanga Parish And Kinagop Technical and Vocational centre in Githioro (kinagop sub county) which was launched on 2017.
+There are some Technical Institutions like Leshau Polytechnic in Ndaragwa Constituency, at Gordon Centre (Next to Kihingo Catholic Church) – Mutanga Parish And Kinagop Technical and Vocational centre in Githioro (kinagop sub county) which was launched in 2017.
 More Tertiary institution are needed.